outsinre/outsinre.github.com/_posts/2017-01-23-gtk-recently-used-xbel.md

    ~ $ mkdir .local/share/recently-used.xbel
    ```

    This is enough!
-The next configurations are alternatives to use GTK2/3 configurations.
+The next configurations are alternatives by changing GTK2/3 configurations.

 2. GTK3 *setting.ini*